RI-imaging/qpimage/docs/userapi.rst

 - Units in qpimage follow the international system of units (SI).

-- :py:class:`qpimage.QPSeries` provides a convenient way to manage multiple :py:class:`qpimage.QPImage`s, optionally storing them in a single hdf5 file.
+- :py:class:`qpimage.QPSeries` provides a convenient way to manage multiple :py:class:`qpimage.QPImage`, optionally storing them in a single hdf5 file.

 QPImage